Mentorship Program

 - Join a community of women at Mines who are excited to help you

-- Establish valuable connections with junior and senior SWE members to create a support network early in your college career
+- Create a support network early in your college career

 - Get the inside scoop on Mines (and your major) from someone who has been in your shoes